-In January 2018 we conducted our second annual global study of more than 8,000 Acritas Stars.
+In February 2019 we conducted our third annual global study sending out an invite to over 10,000 lawyers in our Acritas Stars database.
 The aim was to refresh and deepen our understanding of what makes these people such stand-out lawyers.
-In August we launched our second mid-year survey to these same Acritas Star lawyers.

-The survey has five main areas of exploration:
+The survey had seven main areas of exploration:

 How to get involved in Acritas Stars?